IndrekHaav/zfs-vault/README.md

 ## Setting up Vault

-The following steps should be done on the server "bob".
+The following steps should be done on the keyserver.

 ### Prerequisites